Komodo National Park: Tourism

 In early 2019, the Nusa Tenggara Timor (NTT) provincial governor Viktor Laiskodat announced a plan to close a section of the park (a main section on Komodo Island) for a year in order to make improvements.
 The suggestion was that other parts of the park, including Rinca and Padar Islands and certain parts of Komodo Island, would remain open.
 The governor's plan met with opposition from the local community and some parts of the wider public.
 In response, the Indonesian Environment and Forestry Minister, Siti Nurbaya said that she would summon representatives from the NTT administration for discussions, noting that decisions about conservation areas were under the jurisdiction of the central government.
 A final decision about the proposed closure was expected to be announced by the central government around mid-2019.

-In July 2019, it was confirmed that Komodo Island would be closed for around one year as from the beginning of 2020.
+In July 2019, it was confirmed that Komodo Island would be closed for around one year from the beginning of 2020.
 Governor Laiskodat said that a budget of Rp 100 billion (around $US 7.2 million) would be provided to support the conservation program.
 The plan is controversial: Governor Laiskodat has suggested that an expensive entrance fee be charged to foreign tourists while local villagers who live on Komodo Island are worried about the possible loss of income.
 The park was closed for almost six months because of the COVID-19 pandemic, but was reopened to local tourists on 6 July 2020, then to domestic tourists in August 2020 and subsequently to foreign tourists.
 In December 2022, it was confirmed that the planned controversial increase in entrance fees, which had already been postponed by 5 months, was being canceled by the Indonesian government.

+Periodic closures of the park are expected to take place in mid-2025, to help ease the strain on the park's fragile ecosystem.